theisoe/LS_JavaScript/README.md

-This repository is for JS101 and its related exercises.
+This repository is for all things JavaScript.